 Staff Supervision and Support

 As professionals we are used to dealing with children’s feelings, but what happens to the staff holding those feelings?
 We consider reflective supervision to be an essential part of working alongside vulnerable children and use attachment theory to support staff and to recognise ‘how they cope with strong emotions in the workplace’.

 Engaging Hard to Reach Children and Families

 Trying to find ways of engaging the families of the children with whom we work can often be demanding.
-Drawing on our experience, MBOX Teaching School offer a tailored programme of support that is designed to help you find new and creative ways of developing positive relationships with families who you may feel are hard to reach.
+Drawing on our experience, The Mulberry Bush Outreach offer a tailored programme of support that is designed to help you find new and creative ways of developing positive relationships with families who you may feel are hard to reach.